 The first surviving record at Goldsmiths Hall is the 1682 copper plate made to start the recording process again.
 This has recently prompted a study by Dr David Mitchell, supported by Goldsmiths Hall, resulting in the publication of his 2017 “Silversmiths in Elizabethan and Stuart London”.
 This reference work identifies previously unknown makers marks and assigns marks struck on existing plate to individuals (attributions for 540 separate marks).

 This rare antique silver tankard is in very good condition.
 Good patina.
 Crisp engraving.
-The lid and body have matching silver marks which are easy to read, makers mark on the handle.
 The handle has dents where the thumb piece has been touching for 350 years.
 There is one small fault line on the wall of the body which can be seen on the inside but is negligible on the outside.
 This tankard has been tested for water retention and does not leak.
-Please note that this item is not new and will show moderate signs of wear commensurate with age.
-Reflections in the photograph may detract from the true representation of this item.

 Maker: John Spackman I